Revisiting Beamforming Design for Stable Millimeter-Wave Communications Under Blockages: Conclusion

 This paper proposed the analog beamforming designs with multi-panel arrays to enable stable \ac{mmWave} communications under stochastic blockages.
 We provided the theoretical analysis of \ac{SE} and formulated the outage probability minimization problem for panel allocation.

-The theoretical analysis derived the closed-form expressions for the \ac{CDF} and outage probability of \ac{SE} in multi-beam design employing multi-panel arrays.
-By approximating the array response, the outage probability of \ac{SE} and the \ac{RSNR} were derived in closed form.
+The theoretical analysis derived closed-form expressions for the \ac{CDF} and outage probability of \ac{SE}, as well as the \ac{RSNR}, for multi-beam design with multi-panel arrays.
 To optimize panel allocation, two analog beamforming algorithms were proposed: one focused on minimizing outage probability and the other jointly optimizing outage probability and average \ac{SE}.
-The panel allocation problem was formulated as a combinatorial optimization problem that determines the assignment of panels to both LoS and NLoS paths.
-The proposed algorithm requires only long-term statistical information, such as the number of paths and the Rician $K$-factor, eliminating the need for instantaneous CSI.
+The panel allocation problem was formulated as a combinatorial optimization problem that determines the assignment of panels to both \ac{LoS} and \ac{NLoS} paths.
+The proposed algorithm relies only on long-term statistics, without instantaneous \ac{CSI}.
 Thus, the optimization does not need to be solved at every channel coherence time, simplifying implementation.

 The effectiveness of the theoretical analysis and the proposed beamforming designs was validated through computational simulations using realistic \ac{mmWave} parameters.
 The results demonstrated that conventional LoS-concentrated beamforming, while optimal for maximizing average \ac{RSNR}, frequently degrades communication quality.
 In contrast, the proposed multi-beam approach, which utilizes both LoS and NLoS paths, effectively suppresses outage probability and ensures more stable communication compared to conventional methods.
-From these results, proposed multiple wide beam design achieves stable communication over stochastic blockages, outperforming the conventional single sharp-beam design.
+From these results, the proposed multi-wide-beam design achieves stable communication over stochastic blockages, outperforming the conventional single sharp-beam design.

+Finally, several directions remain open for future research.
+First, beamforming design with imperfect \ac{CSI} should be investigated, since channel estimation errors may impact the robustness of the proposed panel allocation strategy.
+Second, with the advent of extremely large-scale antenna arrays in future systems, the development of low-complexity algorithms will be essential for scalability.
+Moreover, panel allocation strategies that explicitly account for near-field effects in the large-array systems represent a key avenue for further exploration.

 {\appendices